siriusctrl/UniPublic/CS/week10.md

   - Don't know which byte to fetch until previous command is executed
   - Cheapest option
     - stall
       - But not so efficient
   - Fastest option
-    - Guess which will occur
+    - Guess which will occur, which is **branch prediction**
 - Guess which branch could be executed next and then do that one
   - Could guess randomly
   - Or we have a branch predictor to predict which branch is the most likely one and we execute that one